By J. Bruce Richardson, Corridor Rail Development Corporation; December 13, 2023

 Railroad employees always have been – and remain – hero employees who sacrifice their time with their families and loved ones so the rest of us can safely reach our destinations and holiday celebrations.
 This year will be no different.

-Editor’s Note: This article originally appeared on this platform on November 29, 2021.
+Editor’s Note: This article originally appeared on this platform on November 29, 2021 and again in December 2022.
 It has been updated with photographs and illustrations added. – Corridorrail.com Editor